slack-samples/deno-github-functions/README.md

 ### Viewing Activity Logs

-Activity logs from the production instance of your application can be viewed with the `slack activity` command:
+Activity logs for the production instance of your application can be viewed with the `slack activity` command:

 ```zsh
 $ slack activity